Sam Mitchell (EastEnders): Casting

 Westbrook has said that the cast and crew became like a second family to her, with the roles in the soap mirroring their relationships off-screen.
 In her autobiography she comments, "Sid [Owen] and I became very close [...] we were as thick as thieves.
 When we weren't shooting together we'd hang out [...]
 Once Sid and I got so bored hanging around on set that we decided to take the milk float for a spin around Albert Square, but Sid drove it too fast and turned it over [...] we couldn't stop laughing, but the producers didn't seem to share our amusement.
 We were seriously told off that day."
-She has described other actors like Michelle Gayle, Letitia Dean, Adam Woodyatt and Nick Berry like brothers and sisters, and has said she was very close to older cast members such as June Brown, Wendy Richard, Mike Reid and Gillian Taylforth.
+She has described other actors such as Michelle Gayle, Letitia Dean, Adam Woodyatt and Nick Berry as brothers and sisters, and has said she was very close to older cast members such as June Brown, Wendy Richard, Mike Reid and Gillian Taylforth.
 She has also revealed that her off-screen relationship with actors McFadden and Kemp mirrored her character's on-screen one: "In the soap they were my older brothers, always looking out for me, making sure I didn't get into trouble, and off set they were exactly the same."